vbs0101/appsec-sentinel/README.md

 ## Project Installation

-To make AppSec Sentinel available only inside a specific project:
+To make AppSec Sentinel available only within a specific Claude Code project, run the following commands from the project's root directory:

 ```bash
 mkdir -p .claude/skills